Ali-Rizvi-110/shopping-app/README.md

 # shopping-app
-A shopping app which is made by using most react and redux.
+A shopping app which is made by using mostly react-redux toolkit.